jstarks/svsm/std.md

 (a la Windows TLS) or via a function in `coconut-abi` that dynamically adds a destructor to some table.

+## Random numbers

+Rust expects to use a cryptographic PRNG at startup to seed hash table hash generation.
+We can work around this for now in various ways, but this will only become more important over time (`std` will sooner or later get support for generating cryptographically random numbers on demand).

 ## Misc

 * Name the target (x86_64-unknown-coconut?)